sdl002/R_Docker_Intro/README.md

 Our container is built and we have successfully tested R within an interactive session.
 It is now time to add a few lines to our Dockerfile to install required packages and to copy our script over to our container (Remember, the container is a completely insulated machine, it really won't be talking to our local machine while running, so we have to give it the files it needs to access)

-## WARNING: R must be compiled, this step will take at least 5 minutes!
+## WARNING: R must be compiled, this step will take ~5 minutes!
 However, we will discuss the cache process and how to optimize your code to reduce time spent recompiling after each change

 ```
 FROM rocker/r-base:4.0.2